alykhan2212/hci-mini-project/README.md

 # hci mini project

-- Download and run using node index.js command
+- Download and run using "node index.js" command

-> node required to run this app
+> node and sql server required to run this app